 The term innovative design is an umbrella concept.
-Because of this, there is not one set definition for innovative design, but instead recurring themes that give insight to the concept.
+Therefore, there is not one set definition for innovative design but instead recurring themes that give insight to the concept.
 Innovative design is simple and intuitive, yet groundbreaking and forward thinking — going past the limits of what is believed to be possible.
 It seamlessly fills a need that society does not yet know exists.
-It is ambitious, timeless, meaningful, and different, but not for the sake of being different.
+It is ambitious, timeless, meaningful and different — but not for the sake of being different.

-At Kent State University we are committed to transforming lives and communities through innovative design.
+At Kent State University we are committed to transforming lives and communities by offering graduate degrees in innovative design.
 While innovative design can happen in many fields, we offer five graduate degrees specifically for aspiring designers and innovators.
-Here, we’ll break them down for you based on who should be interested and what you’ll be studying.
+With this in mind, here are five graduate degrees in design that are perfect for professionals seeking a career in human-centered design.

-What: The Master of Science degree in Architecture and Environmental Design is a research-intensive program with a one-year full residency requirement.
-The curriculum includes research methods, theories of architecture, thesis research, thesis completion, and directed and free electives.
+The Master of Science in Architecture and Environmental Design is a research-intensive program with a one-year full residency requirement.
+The curriculum includes research methods, theories of architecture, thesis research and completion and electives.

-Who: This degree requires skills in visual arts, technology, and graphic design.
-The program is best suited for individuals who are interested in pursuing a profession in design, illustration, photography, or related fields.
+This degree requires skills in visual arts, technology and graphic design.
+The program is best suited for individuals who are interested in pursuing a profession in design, illustration, photography or related fields.

-What: The Master of Arts degree in Visual Communication Design is a research driven degree, offering individualized plans of study, opportunities for experiential learning, and is recommended for students with undergraduate degrees in design or related fields.
+The Master of Arts in Visual Communication Design is a research-driven degree, offering individualized plans of study and opportunities for experiential learning.
+This graduate degree in design is recommended for students with undergraduate degrees in design or a related field.

 The curriculum aims to help students advance their studio skills in print design, illustration, web design, 3-D design, motion graphics, interactive design, corporate identity, information architecture, interaction design or information graphics.
 It also provides an understanding of basic skills and knowledge of design processes, principles, vocabulary and history.

-Who: This degree requires skills from the fields of architecture and interior design, and is best suited for individuals who want to use evidence-based research to create an environment that meets the needs of end users — patients, families and staff.
+This degree requires skills from the fields of architecture and interior design and is best suited for individuals who want to use evidence-based research to create an environment that meets the needs of end users — patients, families and staff.

-What: The Master of Health Care Design degree is an interdisciplinary, post-professional program for professionals with a degree in design.
-The program focuses on the design and performance of health care environments for professionals with a demonstrated level of competency in their respective fields.
+The Master of Healthcare Design degree is an interdisciplinary, post-professional program for professionals with a degree in design.
+The graduate program focuses on the design and performance of healthcare environments for professionals with a demonstrated level of competency in their respective fields.

-The curriculum coursework includes healthcare background knowledge and theory, behavioral science, health science, ethical and cultural issues in health care, codes and regulatory requirements, study of existing and emerging technologies and evidence-based design procedures.
+The curriculum coursework includes healthcare background knowledge and theory, behavioral science, health science, ethical/cultural issues in healthcare, codes and regulatory requirements, study of existing/emerging technologies and evidence-based design procedures.